 - Have a kick-off meeting.
 Getting all hands on deck to kick off a project is important to establish a good rapport, ensure everyone is on the same page and to make sure that communication vehicles are in place.

 Corporate employees have a leg-up on knowing what’s going on in their industry because they’re working in it day in and day out.
 Contractors don’t always have that luxury, especially if they’re working for multiple clients in multiple industries.

 As a project manager and director of operations, it’s my job to maintain my skill set that conforms to any project.
 I need to be able to synthesize ideas and break them down into tasks.
 In the online space, you need to have an understanding of the market your working in.
 And with project training and that industry knowledge, you’re able to get up to speed just about anywhere.

 Do you dream of being the director of operations or project manager for others?
-Be sure to sign up to be notified when the Director of Operations Certification program re-opens its doors in January 2019!
+Be sure to sign up to be notified when the Director of Operations Certification program re-opens its doors!